NKalavros/PaperLLM/instructions_audience.md

 2. **Enter your question** (Default Example: "Summarize the following talks key findings within 5 lines")
 3. **Select difficulty of your question**: Easy (basic) or Hard (complex analysis)
 4. **Enter your nickname** (use consistently - you'll need it later)
-5. **Submit** - AI answers generate in 30-60 seconds after talk is uploaded
+5. **Submit** - AI answers generate in 30-60 seconds after talk is uploaded from OPenAI and Perplexity

 ### Step 2: Rate AI Answers (LLM Answers Tab)